-Info: Empty Bottle is located at 1035 N Western Ave, see calendar of events at emptybottle.com.
+Info: Empty Bottle is located at 1035 N Western Ave, see the calendar of events at emptybottle.com.

 Music goes well into the night and features some of the top acts in each genre, taking place on the biggest outdoor stages in downtown Chicago.

-On the smaller scale, most of Chicago’s neighborhoods host a local street festival throughout the warmer months, some of which are free admission.
+On a smaller scale, most of Chicago’s neighborhoods host a local street festival throughout the warmer months, some of which are free admission.

 Info: www.cityofchicago.org/ for details about upcoming summer events and festivals throughout the city